 Global optic flow is the optic flow total value of snow texture determined by our speed and the height of our posture.
 It increases if we ski faster and closer to the ground.
 Speed perception is determined mostly by global optic flow (Dryre, 1977).
 When we get into a tuck (aerodynamic posture) not only we increase our motion speed by decreasing air resistance; in addition, we perceive speed intensification because of approaching the ground’s optic flow.

-Focus of expansion
+Focus of Expansion

 The focus of expansion indicates motion direction and we use it to guide our trajectory.
 It is the point where all flow lines originate, coinciding with the direction of our motion.
 We perceive our forward motion by noticing that objects in our visual scene are enlarged from this point, coming radially from the center to the periphery of our visual field.